SnowflakePowered/librashader/README.md

 The above does not apply to releases of librashader prior to `0.1.0`, which were allowed to break API and ABI compatibility in both the Rust and C API without an increase to either `LIBRASHADER_CURRENT_VERSION` or `LIBRASHADER_CURRENT_ABI`.

+The ABI version was bumped from `1` to `2` with librashader `0.5.0`.
+See [`MIGRATION-ABI2.md`](https://github.com/SnowflakePowered/librashader/blob/master/MIGRATION-ABI2.md) for migration instructions.

 ### MSRV Policy